manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/always-encrypted-with-secure-enclaves/README.md

 ## Demo 2

 This short demo highlights the main benefits of Always Encrypted with secure enclaves.
+The starting point for the demo is the ContosoHR database the `SSN` and `Salary` columns already encrypted.

 ### Prepare for the demo
 Perform the below steps before you show the demo.